JimFowler/books/Books20/Tools/doc/theory.rst

 Comment lines begin with '#' and are ignored by the software.
-Each character is then used as the text image for a Qt button object with pthe tip added as the tooltip.
+Each character is then used as the text image for a Qt button object with the tip added as the tool tip.
 A blank line in the symbols.txt indicated the start of a new line in the window display.
 The action of the button when it is clicked is to send the signal ``sigClicked(QString)`` with the character as the parameter in the signal.

 This signal in turn is caught in the BookEntry class (mainWindow.py) and is connected to the insertChar() function.
 This insertion function changes on the fly whenever the focus changes in the BookEntry window between the various LineEdit and TextEdit items.